ju1ce/Mediapipe-VR-Fullbody-Tracking/README.md

 For any questions or bug reports, please write into the ApriltagTrackers discord: https://discord.gg/g2ctkXB4bb

+## Using VRChat OSC:

+If you are logged into github, you can go under the "Actions" tab and download the latest nightly release, which supports VRChats OSC trackers.
+It should be possible to use it for FBT on standalone quest VRChat.
+However, the current release is slightly broken.
+While it works, the rotations of joints are a bit wrong, which can cause some weird poses.

+To install that version, you need to first download the latest stable release, which contains the driver files, and install the drivers using the install_driver.exe file.
+After that, you can download the latest artifact from Actions, and navigate to mediapipepose.exe.
+All other steps are the same as below, except for a few differences:

+- Enable Advanced mode and change the connection type to VRChat OSC.
+On quest, also setup the ping and port (tutorials for that can be found elsewhere, such as SlimeVR OSC tutorials)
+- Automatic calibration no longer works for the first rotation and the scale.
+You will need to adjust them manualy.
+- Smoothing window setting will do nothing, to adjust smoothing set the Additional smoothing value

+Again, this build is experimental, so please message us with any issues or feedback on the ApriltagTrackers discord!

 ## How to run:

 An executable version has now been added to make running this easier.
 Download it from [here](https://github.com/ju1ce/Mediapipe-VR-Fullbody-Tracking/releases).
 Unzip the folder anywhere you want.